 Timing project work

-This is where I record the customer order, with the price, the customer PO number and my initial estimate for the job.
+This is where I record the customer order, along with the price, the customer PO number, and my initial estimate for the job.

 The timer screen is the heart of the database.
 Its where I record time spent on projects.
 As you can see below, I record project time in batches.
-(I usually work according to the Pomodoro method, so often the batches are 30 minutes.)
-For each batch I record the number of words done draft or checked and can then calculate the average word rate.
+(I usually work according to the Pomodoro method, so often the batches last 30 minutes.)
+For each batch, I record the number of words done, draft or checked and can then calculate the average word rate.